 The SHSAT Boot Camp is also available in an on-demand format, so your student can get access to the same great materials but complete the work on an individualized timeline.

-Synchronous, small-group classes for 7th graders taking the Specialized High Schools Admissions Test.
+Synchronous, small-group classes for 7th graders taking the Specialized High Schools Admissions Test in fall 2024.

 In-person Manhattan and online options available.
 Undo the learning lost during the pandemic and gear up for the SHSAT, all in one class.
 Unlock your student's potential today!